-Liquid is a stunning cafe that doubles as a nightclub in the evening (if nightclubbing is your thing, then Liquid should definitely be on your list of places to go!).
+Liquid is a stunning cafe that doubles as a nightclub in the evening.
+If nightclubbing is your thing, then Liquid should be on your list of places to go!

-Liquid is located right on Lake Ohrid’s water in the old part of town, walking distance from the center.
-Great coffee, great food & drinks but most importantly, great view, It is one of a kind in that it is so chilled out during the day, but by nightfall, it is cranking!
+Liquid is located right on Lake Ohrid’s water in the old part of town, within walking distance from the center.
+Great coffee, great food & drinks, but most importantly, great view.
+It is one of a kind in that it is so chilled out during the day, but by nightfall, it is cranking!

 The best way to get here is by one of the small boats on the lake.
 Men are waiting to take tourists on tours around the lake to see the view of Ohrid from the water – definitely do this!